Working Dogs

 About the Greater Swiss Mountain Dog

-The Greater Swiss Mountain Dog is a very large working dogs known for its outgoing nature and capable mind.
-Better suited to homes with space, the Greater Swiss Mountain Dog is best matched with experienced owners.
+The Greater Swiss Mountain Dog is a very large working dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, better suited to homes with outdoor space, the Greater Swiss Mountain Dog is best matched with experienced owners.
 Typically standing 23 to 28 inches tall at the shoulder and weighing 85 to 140 pounds, this breed has a life expectancy of 7 to 9 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Greater Swiss Mountain Dog brings a distinct combination of traits that sets it apart.
 The Greater Swiss Mountain Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Greater Swiss Mountain Dog loves being close to its people and forms strong bonds with every member of the household.